kibook/s1kd-tools/tools/s1kd-refls/README.md

 -N
 Assume filenames of referenced CSDB objects omit the issue info, i.e. they were created with the -N option to the s1kd-new\* tools.

+-n
+If the -f option is used, display the line number where the reference occurs in the source file after its filename.

 -q
 Quiet mode.
 Errors are not printed.